kimekent/Masters-Thesis/README.md

 - `chatbot.py`: Script to interact with the intent-less chatbot via the terminal.
 Requires adding an OpenAI API key and updating the file path.
 - `prompts/`: Includes prompt `.txt` files for answer generation and question reformulation for the retriever.
 - `gpt3_logs/`: Saves the logs from interactions with the intent-less chatbot.
 - `openaiapikey.txt`: Placeholder text file.
-Paste the OpenAI API key here and update the path in `chatbot.py`.
+Paste the OpenAI API key here and update the path in `chatbot.py` to run the intent-less chatbot in terminal.
 - `words_to_check_for_adjusted_similarity_score.txt`: List of words checked to rescore the retriever similarity scores.

 #### Testing